TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/model/grid/index.rst

-   Model of a grid with stiff voltage source and RL-load in alpha-beta frame.
-The state of the system is the grid current in the alpha-beta frame.
+   Model of a grid with a voltage source and an RL impedance in alpha-beta frame.
+The magnitude of the grid voltage is configurable as a function of time using a Sequence object.
 The system input is the converter three-phase switch position or modulating signal.
 The grid voltage is considered to be a disturbance.

    This class can be used as a base class for other grid models.